A Time of Exploration

 Students have other resources at this stage as well: the Deans of Undergraduate Students, the Academic Skills office, the staff in the Office of the Registrar, the counselors in Center for Professional Development, the Graduate Assistants who live in their residence halls.
 The web also provides a wealth of information.

-Students will often rely on advice from friends and older peers, including their assigned UGAs (Undergraduate Advisors) and the SAMs (Senior Academic Mentors).
+Students will often rely on advice from friends and older peers, including their assigned UGAs (Undergraduate Advisors).
 These sources of information and advice are useful and valued, though students should seek multiple perspectives and are encouraged to beware of relying solely on information from peers.